shishirkulkarni/DistributedSystems/Homework 4/README.md

 ---------------
 * The tree is implemented using a Java Class.
 * Each node has a list of its children.
-* The trigger method takes root node as its input.
-The tree is traversed using DFS to find out leaf nodes and trigger the converge-cast algorithm.
-* The processor implements observer observable pattern and watches for messages from its children.
-Whenever it receives a message from its child, it updates its value to the max of its current value and the value of the sender.
+* A processor recursively calculates the maximum value of its subtree rooted at its children and returns the max of its own value and the maximum value of the children
-* Once it has received message from all its children, it forwards its value to its parent.
-* The algorithm terminates when root receives messages from all its children.
+* The algorithm terminates when root returns its maximum value.
 * Every processor also maintains a sequence of the order of messages it receives from its children.
 The final sequence is available at the root after termination.

 Complexity: